VATSALVARSHNEY108/B.O.I.-MARK-2/VATSAL_FEATURE_SUMMARY.md

    ```

 ### Time-Aware Greetings
-JARVIS greets you based on time of day:
+VATSAL greets you based on time of day:
 - **Morning**: "Good morning, Sir.
 All systems are operational..."
 - **Afternoon**: "Good afternoon.
 How may I be of assistance?"
 - **Evening**: "Good evening.
 Hope your day was productive..."